Iona, Florida

 Iona is an unincorporated community and census-designated place (CDP) in Lee County, Florida, United States.
 The population was 16,908 at the 2020 census, up from 15,404 at the 2010 census.
 It is part of the Cape Coral-Fort Myers, Florida Metropolitan Statistical Area.

 A strong EF2 tornado struck the town on January 16, 2022, causing major damage and injuring three people.

 Geography

-Iona is located in southwestern Lee County at (26.510,-81.959).
+Iona is located in southwestern Lee County.
 It is bordered to the west by Punta Rassa, to the east by Harlem Heights, and to the northeast by McGregor.
 Its northern boundary is the tidal Caloosahatchee River, across which is the city of Cape Coral.
 The southern edge of the community is Summerlin Road (County Road 869).
 McGregor Boulevard crosses the community from northeast to southwest.
 Iona is 4 mi northeast of the causeway to Sanibel Island and 11 mi southwest of the center of Fort Myers.

 According to the United States Census Bureau, the Iona CDP has a total area of 26.5 km2, of which 17.1 km2 are land and 9.4 km2, or 35.32%, are water, primarily in the Caloosahatchee River estuary.